doriansmiley/lotusJS/README.md

 To add an event listener you call its `addEventDispatcher` method:
 ````
 var eventBus = SampleApp.resources.injector.inject(SampleApp.EVENT_DISPATCHER_KEY);
-eventBus.addEventListener('eventType', this, 'myEventHAndler');
+eventBus.addEventListener('eventType', this, 'myEventHandler');
 ````
-Where `eventType` is the event that will be dispatched, `this` is a reference to the instance adding the listener, and `myEventHAndler` is an instance method of the instance adding the listener (`this`).
+Where `eventType` is the event that will be dispatched, `this` is a reference to the instance adding the listener, and `myEventHandler` is an instance method of the instance adding the listener (`this`).

 To remove an event listener you call its `removeEventListener` method:
 ````
 var eventBus = SampleApp.resources.injector.inject(SampleApp.EVENT_DISPATCHER_KEY);
-eventBus.removeEventListener('eventType', this, 'myEventHAndler');
+eventBus.removeEventListener('eventType', this, 'myEventHandler');
 ````
 To see if the event bus can listen call its `canListen` method:
 ````
 var eventBus = SampleApp.resources.injector.inject(SampleApp.EVENT_DISPATCHER_KEY);
-eventBus.canListen('eventType', this, 'myEventHAndler');
+eventBus.canListen('eventType', this, 'myEventHandler');
 ````
 To dispatch and event on the event bus:
 ````